sciurius/perl-Data-Properties/README.md

 of subkeys is returned in the order the properties were defined.

 Data::Properties can also be used to define data structures, just like JSON but with much less quotes.
+Note that only scalar values and arrays are possible.

 ## Example of Usage